USS Tarawa (LHA-1): Missions

-Her last deployment was from 7 November 2007 to 8 June 2008, with the 11th Marine Expeditionary Unit, composed of 1st Battalion, 5th Marines Charlie and Weapons company, in the Middle East in Support of Operations Iraqi Freedom and Enduring Freedom.
+Her last deployment was from 7 November 2007 to 8 June 2008, with the 11th MEU, composed of 1st Battalion, 5th Marines Charlie and Weapons company, in the Middle East in support of operations Iraqi Freedom and Enduring Freedom.
 She returned to her home port of San Diego, finishing a seven-month deployment.
-She visited Bangladesh for a third time to offer aid for tsunami victims, Singapore, Bahrain, UAE, Djibouti, Perth and Hobart, Australia and Hawaii.
+She visited Bangladesh for a third time to offer aid for tsunami victims, Singapore, Bahrain, the UAE, Djibouti, Perth and Hobart, Australia, and Hawaii.

 Fate

-Tarawa laid up at Pearl Harbor, 2013.
+Ex-Tarawa laid up at Pearl Harbor, 2013.

 Tarawa was decommissioned on March 31, 2009 and was transferred by the to the Naval Inactive Ship Maintenance Facility at Middle Loch, Pearl Harbor.
 According to FY2011 plans, two Tarawa-class ships were in Category B Reserve to satisfy Marine Sealift Requirements.

-In July 2014 the "US Naval Amphibious Ship Historical Society" was formed by members of Tarawas original commissioning crew, also known as plankowners, with plans to make her the first Navy amphibious ship museum.
+In July 2014, the US Naval Amphibious Ship Historical Society was formed by members of Tarawas original commissioning crew, also known as plankowners, with plans to make her the first Navy amphibious-ship museum.
 The organization was planning to acquire the ship and give her a permanent home on the West Coast as a museum.